Jean Segura Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 5.68 team ERA that ranks 27th across all league pitching staffs.
+- The Phillies' 5.40 team ERA ranks 25th across all league pitching staffs.

-- The Phillies rank 17th in baseball in home runs surrendered (11 total, 1.2 per game).
+- The Phillies rank 16th in baseball in home runs allowed (12 total, 1.2 per game).

-- The Phillies will send Strahm (0-0) to make his second start of the season.
+- Nola (0-1) pitches for the Phillies to make his third start of the season.

-- In his most recent time out on Tuesday, the left-hander threw four scoreless innings against the New York Yankees while surrendering one hit.
+- The right-hander last pitched on Wednesday against the New York Yankees, when he went six innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.